azorg/sx127x/README.md

 ==================================================================

 ### Notes
+0. THIS CODE IS DO NOW WORK YET!
+WORK IN PROCESS.
 1. This is experimental example, not software product ready for use
 2. This this free and open source software
 3. Author: Alex Zorg azorg(at)mail.ru